symfony/symfony-docs/cookbook/testing/doctrine.rst

 Unit Testing
 ------------

-As Symfony and Doctrine share the same testing framework, it's quite easy to implement unit tests in your Symfony project.
+As Symfony2 and Doctrine share the same testing framework, it's quite easy to implement unit tests in your Symfony2 project.
 The ORM comes with its own set of tools to ease the unit testing and mocking of everything you need, such as a connection, an entity manager, etc. By using the testing components provided by Doctrine - along with some basic setup - you can leverage Doctrine's tools